Plan your Trip

 Tide Times

-In the South Section, at several points marked on our Guide Book maps, you may be delayed for 1 to 4 hours by a rising tide on a few days around High Spring Tide.
+In the South Section, at several points marked on our Guide Book maps and on our Individual Route Pages of this website, you may be delayed for 1 to 4 hours by a rising tide on a few days around High Spring Tide.
 Simple and careful planning will avoid unnecessary delays.
 Packing a pair of plimsolls would allow easy wading.

-HSTs occur at two week intervals (at New and Full Moons) and peak around mid-day.
-In late Autumn and Winter they are much higher than in Summer months (when there is no real problem).
-Check tidal information for Ayr at Easytide – and the important details contained in the Guide Book.
-Click here to view the tidal predictions for Ayr.
+NB: High Spring Tides occur at two-week intervals (at New and Full Moons) and peak around midday.
+In late autumn and winter, they are much higher than in summer months (when there is no real problem).

 Just as a reminder to pay attention, here is a poem penned by Trail Manager James A Begg